 Tech Support Notes for Sunday Software’s

-Rendering.exe doesn’t reform your computer; it only applies correction to how Cal and Marty’s animation is handled by your graphic chip.
-John Calvin reminds you to run this patch while logged in as the admin to your computer, otherwise you won’t have permission to do it, or may need to do it each time you start the program.
+Rendering.exe doesn’t reform your computer; it only applies the correction to how Cal and Marty’s animation is handled by your graphics chip.
+John Calvin reminds you to run this patch while logged in as the admin to your computer, otherwise, you won’t have permission to do it, or may need to do it each time you start the program.
 You can right click the rendering.exe application and select “Run as Admin.”

 If popping the Rendering.exe switch did NOT reform your problem…